Resources — Moms for Libros

 Be Ready for the Next Meeting

-Keep track of and make a plan to attend future meetings.
-Consistently showing up is key!
-We have listed all upcoming meetings on our events page.
-Sign-up for a meeting and let us know you're coming.
+Consistently showing up is key.
+We list all upcoming meetings on our events page — sign up and let us know you're coming.

 Let the School Board know you're with Moms for Libros!
-You can purchase one of our T-shirts to not only show your support, but help keep our organization going.
-All proceeds go to the upkeep of our website and all work we do to keep books on the shelves, public schools funded, and maintain children's education freedoms in Florida.
+Purchase one of our T-shirts to show your support and help keep our organization going.
+All proceeds go to maintaining our website and our work to keep books on shelves, public schools funded, and children's education freedoms protected in Florida.